Are American roads ready for aging Baby Boomers?

 The group's report, which calls on states to make roads safer for seniors, was done in conjunction with the American Association of State Highway and Transportation Officials.

-The number of traffic fatalities in the U.S. in 2010 was the lowest in 60 years, despite the nation's growing population, the report said.
+The number of traffic fatalities in the United States in 2010 was the lowest in 60 years, despite the nation's growing population, the report said.
 But TRIP says that as the population ages, those numbers may start going back up.

 Helpful changes would include better street lighting as well as "clear and brighter signage, with better and bolder lettering."